-It’s something that most of us have thought about at one time or another, “Should I Eat More On Leg Day?”
+Here’s something that most of us have thought about at one time or another, and that’s whether you should eat more on leg day.

 Whenever you train legs you know you’re in for a session of torture.